Robin boundary condition: Definition

 In one dimension, if, for example, Ω = [0,1], the Robin boundary condition becomes the conditions:

 Notice the change of sign in front of the term involving a derivative: that is because the normal to [0,1] at 0 points in the negative direction, while at 1 it points in the positive direction.

 Application

 Robin boundary conditions are commonly used in solving Sturm–Liouville problems which appear in many contexts in science and engineering.

 In addition, the Robin boundary condition is a general form of the insulating boundary condition for convection–diffusion equations.
 Here, the convective and diffusive fluxes at the boundary sum to zero:

 where D is the diffusive constant, u is the convective velocity at the boundary and c is the concentration.
 The second term is a result of Fick's law of diffusion.

+Robin boundary conditions on the electrostatic potential $\phi$ naturally appear when efficiently modelling electrostatic capacitance or field effects involving ionic or semiconducting electronic media separated by an insulating dielectric, where the Robin boundary condition models a conductor's surface that has a linear 'softness' of the surface charge Debye layer i.e. a linear quantum capacitance that appears in series with the ordinary dielectric geometrical capacitance.
+A single Robin boundary condition on $\phi$ is also able to completely capture the geometrical capacitance in the 1D-like (parallel-plate capacitor or planar interface) case, such as when modelling a Stern layer.